ayalamarcelo/pokematch/README.md

+<h1 align="center">Pokematch</h1>
-This project allows you to experience the fun of memory games while diving into the exciting world of Pokémon.
-Test your matching skills as you try to find pairs of your favorite Pokémon.
+<p>This project allows you to experience the fun of memory games while diving into the exciting world of Pokémon.
+Test your matching skills as you try to find pairs of your favorite Pokémon.</p>

+<p>Here is a demo of the game: <a href="https://ayalamarcelo.github.io/pokematch/">Pokematch</a></p>

+<p>For the full version, follow these next steps:</p>

 ### Usage